1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What should I eat if I have this condition?

-Choose soft, low-fat foods such as white rice, cooked vegetables, and lean proteins, and avoid high-fiber, spicy, greasy, or dairy products that may worsen symptoms.
+Select low-fat and soft foods like white rice, cooked vegetables, low-fat proteins, do not take high-fibre, spicy, greasy, or dairy food that would aggravate the symptoms.

 Can I stop it from happening?